suiware/ai-tools/README.md

 ## How to Contribute

-Learn [packages/tools](./packages/tools/) package and contribute your own tool by sending a PR to this repository.
+Learn the simple [packages/tools](./packages/tools/) package and contribute your own tool by sending a PR to this repository.
-It can be an integration with pools, lending protocols, or any other services that can be beneficial for building Sui AI assistants.
+It can be an integration with pools, lending protocols, or any other services that can be beneficial for building AI assistants for Sui.